padiketeku/EnvMonMod/EMM-Prac-5-Fire Regime.md

-Intepret the charts.
+Intepret the maps and the chart.
 Critique the observations.

 # Conclusion